 The corona pandemic has hit us for the better part of the last year, leading everyone on a hitherto unknown very rough patch.
 The lockdowns, curfews, cessation of certain services, restrictions, and the, heaviest of them all, minimizing or avoiding any human contact.
 A lot of industries took the hit, and many businesses had no option but to close.
 However, we are recovering, and the world economy is slowly going back to how it was before the pandemic, something that is very encouraging.

 Among the industries that were most affected is the travel industry.
-The border lockdowns, airlines grounding their planes, and restrictions on leaving or entering foreign countries really affected traveling.
+The border lockdowns, airlines grounding their planes, and restrictions on leaving or entering foreign countries have all greatly affected travel plans.
+And the worst part?
+All the stress of not being able to travel has made us want to take a vacation all the more.
+Most of us have spent lockdown searching for picturesque villas on beautiful beaches like you can find on the Exceptional Villas website.
 For us wanderlusts, we are soon going back to what we love doing most, hopefully.
 However, we need to take caution and protect ourselves and our loved ones.
 Below are a few precautions I will observe strictly when I start my travel soon that I thought of sharing.

 Until everything is fully settled, I have decided to take trips closer to home.
 This way, in case of any eventualities, I will quickly get back home; for example, I won’t be restricted by lockdowns and get stranded abroad.

 Another thing is traveling abroad will require advanced planning and bookings to avoid congestion and overcrowding.
 I have spoken to a few travel advisors, and they highly recommend prior planning for any trip I think of taking.
 I was told trips like African safaris shall take even longer than a year waiting for approvals in some cases; therefore, I would advise putting on hold such ideas or changing plans altogether.